alextzalav/vision-cortex-hierarchy/README.md

 Author: Alexandros Tzalavras (at1159@rutgers.edu)

 Includes the Python (3.9.7) Jupyter notebook vision_cortex_hierarchy.ipynb, which contains the necessary code to run the core analyses described below.
 HCP 7T retinotopy fMRI data are used (see details below).
-The remaining files included with the repository are required for the function to run (see details below).
+The remaining files included with the repository are required for the code to run (see details below).
 Analyses include:
   1. Functional connectivity estimation.
   2. Communicability estimation at the parcel and vertex level.